exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 This value is written to the global configuration and is applied by all the validators.

-### Anchoring schedule
+#### Anchoring schedule

 This parameter defines how often anchoring should be executed.
 It defines the difference between block heights for anchored data states.

 !!! note Example
-    It is recommended to anchor with fixed interval between block heights (e.g., blocks `#1000`, `#2000`, `#3000`, ...).
+    If the interval is set to 1000 blocks, then blocks `#1000`, `#2000`, `#3000`, ... would be anchored.

+!!! tip "Choosing the interval"
     The interval may be chosen in a way that under normal conditions the interval between anchored blocks is between 10 minutes and 1 hour.

-    Consider the following example: there is an Exonum blockchain with the normal interval between blocks equal to 3 seconds.
-If the blockchain is anchored each 1000 blocks, the interval between anchoring transactions is approximately 3000 seconds, or 50 minutes, i.e., within acceptable limits.
-The same blockchain could be anchored each 500 blocks (=25 minutes), or 200 blocks (=10 minutes).
 Sometimes anchoring process timetable could differ from ideal.
 Such variations could be triggered by byzantine behavior of nodes, forking of bitcoin blockchain, or changing list of validators.
 For example, at the necessary height (`#1000` because of bitcoin blockchain fork nodes could